vitamincheng/summary/source/CH3/Section8.rst

 Am Ende, D. J., am Ende M. T.; *Chemical Engineering in the Pharmaceutical
 Industry: drug product design, development and modeling* – Wiley (2019).

- 1. *three systems for improving performance of semi-bach controlled addition reaction (addition tube, dispersion ring and spray nozzle)*
+ 1. *Three systems for improving performance of semi-bach controlled addition reaction (addition tube, dispersion ring and spray nozzle)*
  2. *Illustration of transport in solid liquid system showing the look at a suspendend sphere showing the fluid velocity profiles around it*